Top 20 Types of Sturgeon: Complete Species Guide & Facts

 Freshwater vs Saltwater Species

 Most sturgeon species are anadromous, living in saltwater but spawning in freshwater rivers.
 However, several species adapted to exclusive freshwater existence.
-Lake sturgeon, Sterlet, and certain Siberian populations never enter marine environments.
+Lake sturgeon, Sterlet, and certain Siberian populations never enter marine environments, completing their entire life cycle in rivers and lakes.

 Species Distribution Table:

 Water temperature preferences vary dramatically between species.
-Cold-adapted Siberian sturgeon tolerate near-freezing conditions, while Persian sturgeon require 20-25°C for spawning.
+Cold-adapted Siberian sturgeon tolerate near-freezing conditions, while Persian sturgeon require 20-25°C for successful spawning.
+Understanding these preferences helps explain species distribution patterns across different climates.

 Global Distribution Maps